brettmitchelldev/redfi/README.md

   - Latency
   - Dropped connections
   - Empty responses
+- Apply faults to either the request on the way out to the server, or the response on the way back to the client.

 ## How it Works
 RedFI is a proxy that sits between the client and the actual Redis server.
 On every incoming command from the client, it checks the list of failure rules provided by you, and then it applies the first rule that matches the request.